Metadrop/behat-contexts/README.md

 By default, only those iframes whose domains belong to the **THIRD_PARTY_COOKIE_HOSTS** CookieComplianceContext constant will be detected as iframes that will add unwanted cookies.

-There are two main ways to use this context: using one of the cookie managers supported (OneTrust and EU Cookie Compliance Drupal module), or configuring all the parameters manually.
+There are two main ways to use this context: using one of the cookie managers supported (OneTrust, Klaro and EU Cookie Compliance Drupal module), or configuring all the parameters manually.

 For a supported provider, just set the **cookie_manager_type** parameter to the desired value:
   - onetrust
+  - klaro
   - eu_cookie_compliance

 Example configuration *with* Cookie Manager type: